 Where informal engagement is insufficient to gather necessary information or to prompt action, enforcement measures may be taken.
 This is especially important in cases where a supply is known to pose an imminent risk to public health.
 In such instances, local authorities are empowered to require upgrades to ensure the safety of the water supply.

-Table 4 Number of investigations and enforcement by local authority for Type B private water supplies
+Table 4 Number of investigations and enforcement by local authority for type B private water supplies.